Reviews You Can Rely On

 Credit: Ross Patton

 The Weber Q 1200 is another solid model in this category due to the adjustability of its control knob and a sound electronic ignition system.
-We appreciate the naturally non-stick porcelain-enameled grilling surface and that the cast iron grates distribute a consistent temperature across the entire cook surface.
+We appreciate the naturally non-stick porcelain-enameled grilling surface and the fact that the cast iron grates distribute a consistent temperature across the entire cook surface.
 The domed lid of the Q 1200 has plenty of clearance for closed grilling, the grease trap is easy to remove and clean, and the integrated thermometer helps regulate internal air temperatures with impressive accuracy.

 portable grill - single-burner options, like the cuisinart grillster, often don't...